How many wind turbines are proposed?

 Will there be any potential impacts on private water supplies in the area?

 A survey of private water supplies identified within 5 km of the Site has been carried out.
-The supply locations will be considered based on their position relative to the Site and on the potential for the Proposed Development to affect the supplies in order to determine if there could be potential pollutant-source-pathway-receptor relationships.
+The supply locations will be considered based on their position relative to the Site and on the potential for the proposed Development to affect the supplies in order to determine if there could be potential pollutant-source-pathway-receptor relationships.